Priler/PlaceHoldMachine/README.md

      - 3 - INFO, ERRORS and WARNINGS level logs will be printed

 # How to install Python?
-> Visit http://python.org/ and download Python for your system (Python 2.x is preffered)
+> Visit http://python.org/ and download Python for your system (Python 2.x is preferred)

 # How to install PIL?